mxmuc/do-people-with-different-ideologies-speak-differently/index.md

 ## US Politicians talking about climate change <a name="climatechangeinuspolitics"></a>
 #### Exploratory Data Analysis
 In every data story, the first step always consist in exploring the available data.
-Starting from a initial preprocessing and filtering phase, which consist in discarding quotes delivered from speakers not affiliated with either Republicans and Democrats together with quotes from speakers who changed political parties between 2015 and 2020, the remaining dataset contains 5'286'461 quotations.
+Starting from a initial preprocessing and filtering phase, which consist in discarding quotes delivered from speakers not affiliated with either Republicans and Democrats together with quotes from speakers who changed political parties between 2015 and 2020, the remaining dataset contains now 5'286'461 quotations.
 Out of all these quotations, 2'528'204 are from Republican's speakers and 2'758'257 from Democrats.

 ![Quotes Per Party](/assets/img/quotes_per_party_initial.png){:class="displayed"}